vorachet/genharfile/README.md

 This will generate a HAR file for all of the HTTP requests made by the webpage.

-By default, the generated HAR file will be saved to the directory `harfiles/` in the working directory with the filename <Name>.har.
+By default, the generated HAR file will be saved to the directory `harfiles/` in the working directory with the filename.har.

-License
+## License

 This tool is released under the MIT License.
-See the LICENSE file for more information